Bellesguard: Guilera family

 The house changed hands for several years until the Guilera family purchased the home in 1944 and has continued to own it for over 70 years.
-When Lluís Guilera Molas first bought Casa Figueres in 1944, the esteemed doctor intended to convert the building into a modernist hospital, similar to Sant Pau, dedicated to cancer treatment and research.
+When Lluís Guilera Molas first bought Casa Figueras in 1944, the esteemed doctor intended to convert the building into a modernist hospital, similar to Sant Pau, dedicated to cancer treatment and research.
 The building continued to serve medical purposes following Lluís' death in 1969 when his son, Lluís Guilera Soler, a gynecologist and obstetrician, inherited the home and hospital.
-Several Barcelona citizens were born in Casa Figueres until 1974 when the site of the hospital relocated to a more accessible area better suited to medical needs.
+Several Barcelona citizens were born in Casa Figueras until 1974 when the site of the hospital relocated to a more accessible area better suited to medical needs.
 From that point on, the original building has served the purpose that Gaudí always intended—a private home.

 For the past 30 years, the Guilera family has left the gates open permitting guests to stroll the gardens and observe the home's exquisite exterior.
 Over the years, they received countless requests from visitors to explore inside the home and enjoy Gaudí's more modernist interior detailing.
 Both due to the popular demand from visitors as well as the family's realization that restoration was necessary, the Guilera family began plans to open their home to the public in 2009.
 The need for restoration was a particularly strong factor in influencing the Guilera family to open their home to the public, as they realized that in living in such a historic and architectural jewel they also assumed responsibility of its preservation.
 As areas of the home began to deteriorate and the bustling urban life of Barcelona began to encroach on their secluded natural sanctuary, the family realized that it was time to open the home to tours to ease the finances required to maintain the unique Gaudí landmark.
 The family officially began inviting tours in September 2013, offering access to the interior accompanied by explanations of the history and architecture.